 ZORK "understands" many different types of sentences.
-Some examples: TAKE THE GOLD.
-DROP GOLD.
-PICK UP GOLD.
+Some examples: TAKE THE GOLD, DROP GOLD, PICK UP GOLD.
 PUT DOWN THE GOLD.
-GO NORTH.
-NORTH.
-WALK NORTH.
+GO NORTH, NORTH, WALK NORTH.
 N. WALK AROUND THE HOUSE.
 PUSH BUTTON.
-PUSH THE RED BUTTON.
-OPEN WOODEN DOOR.
+PUSH THE RED BUTTON, OPEN WOODEN DOOR.
 LOOK AT THE WALL.
-LOOK UNDER ROCK.
-LOOK BEHIND CURTAIN.
+LOOK UNDER ROCK, LOOK BEHIND CURTAIN.
 LOOK IN BAG.
 READ A BOOK.
 READ ALL OF THE BOOKS.
 DROP ALL.
 TAKE ALL.
-DROP ALL BUT THE KNIFE.

-You must separate multiple objects of a verb by the word AND or a comma.
+DROP ALL a verb by the word AND or a comma.
 For example: